Stabilizing a Queue Subject to Action-Dependent Server Performance: Proof of Lemma

 We will prove the claim by contradiction.
-The decomposition theorem of MCs tells us that $\mathbb{X}$ can be partitioned into a set consisting of transient states and a collection of {\em irreducible}, {\em closed} recurrent communicating classes $\{\mathbb{C}^1, \mathbb{C}^2, \ldots\}$~\cite{GS}.
-Since $\bX^\theta$ is assumed stable, all recurrent communicating classes $\mathbb{C}^m$, $m = 1, 2, \ldots$, are positive recurrent.
-Suppose that the claim is false and there is more than one positive recurrent communicating class.
+The decomposition theorem of MCs tells us that $\mathbb{X}$ can be partitioned into a set consisting of transient states and a collection of {\em irreducible}, {\em closed} RCCs $\{\mathbb{C}^1, \mathbb{C}^2, \ldots\}$ \cite[p.
+224]{Grimmett2001Probability-and}.
+Since $\bX^\theta$ is assumed stable, all RCCs $\mathbb{C}^m$, $m = 1, 2, \ldots$, are positive recurrent.
+Suppose that the claim is false and there is more than one PRCC.
 We demonstrate that this leads to a contradiction.

 First, we show that $\mathbb{C}^m$, $m = 1, 2, \ldots$, include a state $(s_m, \cB, q_m)$ for some $s_m \in \mathbb{S}$ and $q_m > 0$.
-If this is not true, every state in $\mathbb{C}^m$ is of the form $(s, \cA, q)$ and $\theta(s, \cA, q) = 0$ because $\mathbb{C}^m$ is closed~\cite{GS}.
+If this is not true, every state in $\mathbb{C}^m$ is of the form $(s, \cA, q)$ and $\theta(s, \cA, q) = 0$ because $\mathbb{C}^m$ is closed~\cite{Grimmett2001Probability-and}.
 But, this implies that, starting with any state in $\mathbb{C}^m$, the scheduler will never assign a task to the server and, consequently, all states in $\mathbb{C}^m$ must be transient, which contradicts that $\mathbb{C}^m$ is positive recurrent.
 For the same reason, each $\mathbb{C}_m$ must include a state $\tilde{\bx}_m = (\tilde{s}_m, \cA, \tilde{q}_m)$ with $\theta(\tilde{\bx}_m) > 0$, which implies that $\mathbb{C}_m$ is aperiodic.

 Second, if some state $(s, \cB, q)$ is in $\mathbb{C}^m$, $m = 1, 2, \ldots$, then so are all the states $(s', w, q')$ for all $s' \geq s$, $w$ in $\mathbb{W}$, and $q' \geq q$: the fact that $(s, \cB, q)$ communicates with $(s', w, q)$, $s' \geq s$ and $w$ in $\mathbb{W}$, which means that these states belong to $\mathbb{C}^m$ as well, is obvious.
 In addition, it is evident that $(s', \cB, q)$ communicates with $(s', \cB, q')$ for all $q' \geq q$.
 In order to see why $(s', \cA, q')$, $s' \geq s$ and $q' \geq q$, also lie in $\mathbb{C}^m$, consider the following two cases: if $\theta(s', \cA, q) = 0$, then clearly $(s', \cA, q)$ communicates with $(s', \cA, q+1)$.
 On the other hand, if $\theta(s', \cA, q) > 0$, $(s', \cA, q)$ communicates with $(s', \cB, q+1)$, which in turn communicates with $(s', \cA, q+1)$.
 The claim now follows by induction.